oVirt/ovirt-site/source/sdk/java-sdk.html.md

 ### disable host identity validation

-This method SHOULD NOT be used for productive systems due to security reasons, unless it is a concious decision and you are perfectly aware of security implications of not validating host identity.
+This method SHOULD NOT be used for productive systems due to security reasons, unless it is a conscious decision and you are perfectly aware of security implications of not validating host identity.

 use this signature: Api(String url, String username, String password, boolean noHostVerification)